IBM/openshift-on-ibm-cloud-workshops/2-deploying-to-openshift/documentation/4-openshift.md

 > A Kubernetes Service is an abstraction which defines a logical set of Pods and a policy by which to access them - sometimes called a micro-service.
 The set of Pods targeted by a Service is (usually) determined by a Label Selector.

-In the service we map port 3000 of the Authors microservice running in the authors pod to a NodePort of the cluster as we can see in the following simplified overview picture.
+In the service we map the NodePort of the cluster to the port 3000 of the Authors microservice running in the authors Pod, as we can see in the following picture.

 ![service](images/lab-4-service.png)